 You can search products on the Cosmetic Database website at ewg.org, but perhaps the easiest and healthiest thing to do is make your own right at home.
 DIY foundation makeup can be a fundamental part of your natural skin care routine.

 Keep in mind that DIY makeup, as an all-natural foundation, is not as daunting to make as you may think to prepare.
 In fact, it is very easy and can be made with just a few ingredients.
-You can even add homemade sunscreen to the mixture to ensure protection from the sun.
 When choosing your ingredients, use unrefined, raw and organic where possible.

 Let’s jump into your personal homemade makeup that is just right for you!

 How to Make DIY Foundation

 To start making your DIY foundation makeup, measure all of your ingredients and set aside.
 Now, using a double-boiler or a glass bowl in a pan of water, turn on low heat and place the cupuacu butter, coconut oil, the cocoa butter into the bowl.
 Using a whisk, stir to blend.